brevzin/cpp_proposals/3603_pointers_to_immediate/pointers-to-immediate.md

 `fptrs` being a `consteval` variable means that the invocation there has to be immediate-escalating.
 This causes the specialization of `visit` to become a `consteval` function following the same rules as in [@P2564R3].
 At which point, everything just works.

 Put differently — as a `constexpr` variable, `fptrs` was not allowed to be initialized with pointers to immediate functions.
 But as a `consteval` variable, it can be — since we escalate all invocations of those pointers!
 Everything just... works, and requires no code changes on the part of the library implementation.

-## Consteval Variable Storage

-One particular benefit of `consteval` variables is that they are _guaranteed_ to not occupy space at runtime.
-You just don't hit issues [like this](https://www.reddit.com/r/cpp/comments/1i36ahd/is_this_an_msvc_bug_or_am_i_doing_something_wrong/). `constexpr` variables, even if never accessed at runtime, may occupy space anyway.
-It's just QoI.

-But in the say way that `consteval` functions _cannot_ lead to codegen, `consteval` variables _cannot_ either.
-That's a pretty nice benefit.

 # Mutability